What Is In-Basin Sand?

 The Argentina / Vaca Muerta context

 Argentina's unconventional supply chain has followed the opposite path.
-Most Vaca Muerta proppant is still sourced from Entre Ríos (Ibicuy, ~1,400 km from Añelo) — the Argentine equivalent of Wisconsin-to-Texas.
+Most Vaca Muerta proppant is still sourced from Entre Ríos (Ibicuy, 1,200+ km from Añelo), the Argentine equivalent of Wisconsin-to-Texas.
 No significant in-basin supplier has reached continuous production.
-The Malargüe deposit in southern Mendoza sits 30 km from Rincón de los Sauces and represents the closest API 19C-certified silica to the productive core.
+The Malargüe deposit in southern Mendoza sits 35 km from the Vaca Muerta wellhead and represents the closest API 19C and ISO 13503-2 tested silica to the productive core.
 See Malargüe silica deposits and Vaca Muerta proppant supply.

 Why hasn't it happened yet?

 - Capital concentration.
-One supplier (NRG) held roughly 75% of Vaca Muerta flow through 2024, leaving limited room for entrants.
+A single dominant supplier held roughly 75% of Vaca Muerta flow through 2024, leaving limited room for entrants.

 - Permitting friction.
 Argentine provincial mining permits and environmental impact assessments operate on multi-year timelines.